PFAS ("forever chemicals") · 2025

 Hexafluoropropylene oxide dimer acid in Lakewood, NJ tap water

-Lakewood, NJ's 2025 report shows Hexafluoropropylene oxide dimer acid detected, but the EPA has not set an enforceable federal limit for it.
+Lakewood, NJ's 2025 Hexafluoropropylene oxide dimer acid measurement is below the federal limit.

 The measurement